The Bankrate promise

-Unless you’ve been living under a rock, you have probably heard about credit cards that offer 0 percent APR.
-Maybe you received a preapproved credit card offer in the mail, or perhaps you saw a commercial about balance transfer credit cards that help you pay down debt.
+Unless you’ve been living under a rock, you’ve probably heard about credit cards that offer a 0 percent intro APR.
+Maybe you received a preapproved credit card offer in the mail, or perhaps you saw a commercial about balance transfer credit cards that can help you pay down debt.
 Either way, it’s important to understand what a 0 percent APR card can do — and what it can’t do.

-1. You still have a monthly minimum payment
+1. You’ll still have a monthly minimum payment

 First off, you should know that 0 percent APR credit cards still require you to make a minimum payment each month.
-This payment won’t include any interest for balances that qualify for 0 percent APR, but it’s due just the same.
+This payment won’t include any interest for balances that qualify for the 0 percent intro APR offer, but it’s due just the same.

-This can be seen as both a blessing and curse.
-Sure, being eligible for 0 percent interest doesn’t get you off the hook when it comes to making a payment on your card.
-However, the fact that no interest is accruing does mean that each dollar you pay goes directly toward the principal of your balance.
-Without any interest due, making payments helps you pay off your debt faster.
+This can be seen as both a blessing and a curse.
+Sure, being eligible for an intro APR offer doesn’t get you off the hook when it comes to making a payment on your card.
+However, the fact that no interest is accruing does mean each dollar you pay goes directly toward the principal of your balance.
+Without any interest due, making payments helps you to pay off your debt faster.

 2. Your intro APR may apply to balance transfers, purchases or both

-Another common misconception about 0 percent APR credit cards is the idea they let you skip interest regardless of how you use your card.
+Another common misconception about 0 percent APR credit cards is the idea that they let you skip interest regardless of how you use your card.
 The reality is quite different, and you’ll notice this when you begin comparing credit cards.
-Where some cards only offer 0 percent APR on balance transfers, others only apply this introductory rate to purchases made with your card.
-Some card options offer 0 percent APR on both purchases and balance transfers, yet these offers are few and far between.
+While some cards only offer a 0 percent intro APR on balance transfers, others only apply a 0 percent intro APR offer to purchases made with your card.
+Some card options offer a 0 percent intro APR on both purchases and balance transfers, either for the same length of time or different lengths of time.

-What does this mean?
-If you get in the habit of making purchases on a balance transfer card that only applies 0 percent APR to transferred balances (and not purchases), you may quickly notice that interest is accruing on your card.
-This is due to the fact that your card is charging different rates on balance transfers vs. purchases, but also because you typically do not qualify for a grace period on purchases when you’re carrying a balance.
+What does this mean for you?
+If you get in the habit of making purchases on a balance transfer card that only applies a 0 percent intro APR to transferred balances (and not purchases), you may quickly notice that interest is accruing on your card.
+This is due to the fact that your card is charging different rates on balance transfers versus new purchases, but also because you typically do not qualify for a grace period on purchases when you’re carrying a balance.

-All you have to do to find out how interest is charged is read the fine print on the credit card offer you’re considering.
-For example, here’s how the wording is explained with the Citi® Double Cash Card, a popular balance transfer card:
+All you have to do to find out how interest is charged is to read the fine print on the credit card you’re considering.
+For example, the intro APR offer terms for the Citi® Double Cash Card, a popular balance transfer card, are as follows:

 3. Your 0% APR can get canceled

-Here’s another important detail: If you qualify for 0 percent APR on your credit card but your monthly payment is late, you may become ineligible for the introductory rate right away.
-This means you’ll go from paying 0 percent APR on your credit card balance to the variable rate your card charges overnight.
+Here’s another important detail: If you qualify for a 0 percent intro APR offer on your credit card but your monthly payment is late, you may become ineligible for the intro APR offer immediately.
+This means you can go from paying a 0 percent intro APR on your credit card balance to the variable rate that your card charges overnight.

-This is a good reason to always pay your credit card bill early or on time, along with the fact that your payment history is the most important factor that makes up your FICO credit score.
+That’s one good reason to always pay your credit card bill early or on time.
+Another reason to do so is the fact that your payment history is the most important factor that makes up your FICO credit score.

 4. Balance transfer fees can eat away at your savings

-While paying a balance transfer fee can make financial sense due to the interest savings you can achieve, you’ll still want to factor these fees into your debt payoff plan.
+While paying a balance transfer fee can make financial sense due to the interest savings you can achieve with a 0 percent intro APR offer, you’ll still want to factor these fees into your debt payoff plan.

-Since you won’t get 0 percent APR forever, you should plan ahead.
-Your best bet is paying down your debts (or most of your debts) while interest isn’t accruing.
-Once your 0 percent APR offer ends, your remaining balances will begin accruing interest at the standard variable interest rate.
+Since you won’t get a 0 percent intro APR forever, you should plan ahead.
+Your best bet is to pay down your debts (or most of your debts) while interest isn’t accruing during the intro APR period.
+Once your 0 percent intro APR offer ends, your remaining balances will begin accruing interest at the standard variable interest rate.

-Finally, you should know that some cards with 0 percent APR let you rack up cash back or flexible rewards for each dollar you spend.
-While these offers can be enticing, you should think long and hard about the potential for rewards and how it might impact your plans.
+Finally, you should know that some cards with a 0 percent intro APR let you rack up cash back or flexible rewards for each dollar you spend.
+While these offers can be enticing, you should think long and hard about how spending more to earn rewards might impact your debt payoff plans.

-If you’re looking at balance transfer credit cards for the sole purpose of getting out of debt, you should probably avoid cards that let you earn rewards and might tempt you to start making purchases on the card during your intro APR period.
-If you just want 0 percent APR on purchases for a limited time, on the other hand, earning some rewards on your spending might not hurt as long as you’re not inclined to overspend.
+Here’s one of our top 0 percent APR card tips: If you’re looking at balance transfer credit cards for the sole purpose of getting out of debt, you should probably avoid cards that let you earn rewards, which might tempt you to start making purchases on the card during your intro APR period.
+If you just want a 0 percent intro APR on purchases for a limited time, on the other hand, earning some rewards on your spending might not hurt as long as you’re not inclined to overspend.

 The bottom line

-Credit cards that offer 0 percent APR can be fairly diverse, so make sure to consider all the best credit cards on the market today before you decide.
-You may want a card with 0 percent APR on purchases, but it’s also common to look for zero interest on balance transfers only.
-Either way, make sure you compare all the best options based on the length of their introductory offers, the fees they charge and the cardholder perks you want.
+Credit cards that come with a 0 percent intro APR offer can be fairly diverse, so make sure to explore the best 0 percent APR credit cards before you decide.
+You may want a card with a 0 percent intro APR on purchases, or you might be better off with one that offers a 0 percent intro APR on balance transfers only.
+Make sure you compare all of your options based on the length of their introductory offers, the fees they charge and the cardholder perks you want.